Timing chain parts on M 123 engine

 8. Install the cam followers and check the timing.

-9. Install valve cover and spark plugs.
+9. Install the valve cover and spark plugs.